 Our Business and Supply Chains

-Smart Metering Systems Plc provide a completely integrated service from beginning to end, from project managing the installation of the gas and/or electricity supply and connection through to the procurement, installation and management of the meter asset, data collection and on-going energy management solutions.
+Smart Metering Systems Plc provide a completely integrated service from beginning to end, from project managing the installation of the gas and/or electricity supply and connection and the provision of Carbon Reduction (CaRe) assets through to the procurement, installation and management of the meter asset, data collection, on-going energy management solutions and CaRe assets.
 This breadth of service makes us completely unique in the industry.
 There are no other organisations in a position to be able to offer all of these services simultaneously, meaning that without us our customers would need to use several different providers to cover their needs.

 As a consequence of our widespread operational activities, we are involved in various supply chains with suppliers and it is these relationships which we are committed to ensuring are untainted by the concept of modern slavery.